A Little About: Connecticut Bike Helmet Laws

 - Place reflective strips on your bike, helmet, and clothing.

 - Use active lighting at night, including white lights on the front and blinking red lights on the rear of your bike.

 - Stick to marked bike lanes while riding in cities.

 - Ride cautiously around car traffic and be aware of potential blind spots.

 Unfortunately, no amount of caution can protect cyclists from negligent drivers.
 If you or a loved one has been injured in a cycling accident, you need an advocate on your side with a proven track record.
 John Naizby, the lead attorney at Naizby Law, is an avid cyclist who was seriously injured himself by a negligent driver.
 Our legal team will aggressively pursue full compensation for any losses that you have suffered as a result of your accident.
-Contact (203) 245-8500 to schedule a free consultation with a member of our personal injury legal team.
+Contact (203) 245-8500 to schedule a free consultation with a skilled Connecticut bike accident attorney.

 - Bicycle Accident

 - Brain Injury